ANPP: the Adapted Normalized Power Prior for Borrowing Information from Multiple Historical Datasets in Clinical Trials: Method

-For the BNPP, $h_k(a_0)$ is a function of the global discounting parameter $a_0$ and the variance and sample size of the $k^{th}$ historical dataset.
-Theorem \ref{multiple} gives a direct relationship between the prior for $a_0$ in the BNPP and the prior for the variance parameter of the BHM.
-Figure \ref{test_multiple} in the Appendix illustrates empirically that the formulas in Theorem \ref{multiple} lead to equivalent posteriors for $\theta$ based on the BHM and BNPP.
+The term $h_k(a_0)$ in the ANPP is a function of the global discounting parameter $a_0$ and the variance and sample size of the $k^{th}$ historical dataset.
+The ANPP allows for dependent discounting of the historical datasets without the need to specify a prior for each discounting parameter, since each discounting parameter is shown to be a deterministic function of the global $a_0$.
+Theorem \ref{multiple} gives a direct relationship between the prior for $a_0$ in the ANPP and the prior for the variance parameter of the BHM.
+It enables the elicitation of priors for the multiple discounting parameters through the lens of hierarchical modeling.
+If one starts with an appropriate prior on the variance parameter in a BHM, a prior on the discounting parameters in an ANPP is induced, providing a semi-automatic benchmark prior for the discounting parameters in the ANPP.
+To validate the results in Theorem \ref{multiple} empirically, we present Figure \ref{test_multiple} in Appendix \ref{appen:fig} which illustrates through sampling, implemented with RStan \citep{rstan}, that the formulas in Theorem \ref{multiple} lead to equivalent posteriors for $\theta$ based on the BHM and ANPP.